alan-ghelardi/packagefy/README.md

 ##### transform (Function)

 A `function` invoked for transforming the module name into a key of the package object.
 By default, the module name is converted to a camel case representation.
-Receive the module name and return the key as a `string`.
+Receive the module name and return the key as a string.

 ```javascript
 module.exports = packagefy(__dirname, {